 Kompoz.com makes it easy to collaborate with others.
 You start by creating a project (i.e., a "song"), then add one or more tracks.
 You can upload MP3, WMA, OGG, AIF, or WAV files to your project quickly and easily.
 Your project will include a discussion forum where you can post your ideas for the song, lyrics, chord charts, and more.
 Others can post questions and replies.

-Or, you can upgrade to our PLUS membership tier and have even more benefits.
 PLUS members can upload high-def, non-compressed audio files; they can use our desktop upload and download software; they may publish finished projects to our mobile streaming radio channels; and more.
 Learn more.

 We have many tutorials available that cover everything you need to know about online collaboration.
 You can also check our community forums to ask questions and discuss with others.
 And of course, if you have any questions, feel free to contact us anytime.

 The Kompoz artists.
 When you upload your original music to Kompoz, you own the copyright to your work.
 We (Kompoz) do not make any claim to it.
 All Kompoz projects have an associated license agreement, which might extend usage rights to others.
 For example, a project might allow others to create derivative projects based on your works.
 Licenses vary by project.
 When a project is created, the project founder (the original creator of the project) will select a license agreement that will govern the work for the project.
 If you decided to contribute to the project, your contribution will be subject to the license of the overall project.
 Most projects fall under one of the Creative Commons licenses.
 Some adopt a traditional copyright license.

 You know... "compose".
 As in, "Mozart was a famous composer."
 Yes, the spelling is a bit funny, but our mission is not.
 We're redefining the way music is created, produced, and distributed.
 Join us!

 Collaborating Do I need to ask permission before uploading a track to another project?